salihmarangoz/capsicum_superellipsoid_detector/README.md

   ![prior_center](imgs/formulas/prior_center_.png)

-  - Alpha value for the prior which enforces optimized center **t** and center estimated via surface normals **p** to be close to each other.
+  - The prior (alpha value in the formula) which enforcing optimized center **t** and center estimated via surface normals **p** to be close to each other.
 Higher values increases the regularization.

 - **`p_prior_scaling`: 0.1**

   ![prior_scaling](imgs/formulas/prior_scaling_.png)

-  - Beta value for the prior which enforces **a**, **b**, **c** values which defines scaling of superellipsoid to be close to each other.
-Higher values increases the regularization.
+  - The prior (beta value in the formula) which is enforcing **a**, **b**, **c** values define the scaling of superellipsoid to be close to each other.
+Higher values increase the regularization.
+Different than the volume constraint.

 - **`p_missing_surfaces_num_samples`: 300**

-  - Number of points for sampling with projected fibonacci sphere method for missing surface points prediction.
+  - The number of points being used to find points belonging to missing surfaces with rejection sampling.

 - **`p_missing_surfaces_threshold`: 0.015**

   - In meters.
-Points sampled with projected fibonacci sphere method are compared to the input data points.
-If the distance is higher than the threshold sampled point is marked as a missing surface point.
+Points sampled with the projected Fibonacci sphere method are compared to the input data points.
+If the distance is higher than the threshold, the point will be marked as a missing surface point.

 - **`p_min_cluster_size`: 100**

-  - Discards clusters smaller than **p_min_cluster_size**.
+  - Discards clusters smaller than this value.

 - **`p_max_cluster_size`: 10000**

-  - Discards clusters larger than **p_max_cluster_size**.
+  - Discards clusters larger than this value.

 - **`p_max_num_iterations`: 100**

-  - Maximum number of non-linear least-squares optimization.
+  - The maximum number of optimization iterations.

 - **`p_cluster_tolerance`: 0.01**

-  - In meters. sGroups two points having smaller distance than **p_cluster_tolerance** into the same cluster.
+  - In meters.
+Groups two points with smaller distance than this value into the same cluster.

 - **`p_estimate_normals_search_radius`: 0.015**

   - In meters.
-Uses points closer than **p_estimate_normals_search_radius** for normal vector computation.
+Search radius for surface normal estimation.

 - **`p_estimate_cluster_center_regularization`: 2.5**

-  - Regularization for intersection of lines computation.
-Defines bias towards mean of cluster points.
-Higher values brings the result towards the bias point.
+  - Regularization for the intersection of lines estimation.
+Defines a bias towards the mean of cluster points.
+Higher values bring the result towards the bias point.
 Useful when there are not enough surfaces.

 - **`p_pointcloud_volume_resolution`: 0.001**

   - In meters.
-Resolution of **~superellipsoids_volume** message.
+Resolution of the pointcloud in **~superellipsoids_volume** message.

 - **`p_octree_volume_resolution`: 0.001**

   - In meters.
-Resolution of **~superellipsoids_volume_octomap** message.
+Resolution of the pointcloud in **~superellipsoids_volume_octomap** message.

 - **`p_print_ceres_summary`: false**

-  - Prints cost, gradients, extra information, etc. for each optimization step.
+  - Enables printing cost, gradients, extra information, etc. for each optimization step.

 - **`p_use_fibonacci_sphere_projection_sampling`: false**

-  - This only affects the the output of **~superellipsoids_surface** message.
-I personaly find surface sampled with parametric representation easier to perceive.
-  - If true, uses our approach for uniform-like sampling of superellipsoid .
-  - If false, uses parametric representation which is not uniform-like.
+  - If true, uses our approach for sampling of superellipsoid surfaces which distributes points on the surface uniformly.
+If false, uses the superellipsoid parametric representation which enables easier perceiving the orientation of the superellipsoids.
+This only affects the the output of **~superellipsoids_surface** message.
-  - See [superellipsoid_fibonacci_projection_sampling.ipynb](notebooks/superellipsoid_fibonacci_projection_sampling.ipynb) for the comparsion.

 - **`p_world_frame`: "world"**

   - World transform frame.
+  - TODO: will be used for object tracking

 ### Subscribed Topics